-Parameter Option Description Color mode Color mode Provides the following options: • Grayscale -Prints the job as black and white using black toner only.
+Parameter Option Description Color mode Color mode Provides the following options: CMYK-Prints the job in color using cyan, magenta, yellow, and black toner.
+Grayscale-Prints the job as black and white using black toner only.
 The cyan, magenta, and yellow separations are also printed in black toner, giving a dense appearance similar to the CMYK grayscale image.
 Note: Specify Grayscale images created in RGB applications, such as Microsoft PowerPoint, as monochrome or select Grayscale in the PPD file when you submit to the system.
 This selection ensures that the system treats grayscale images as black and white instead of color in both the CX print server and in the printer billing meters.
-Color Adjustments Brightness Controls the brightness level for the job.
+Color adjustments Brightness Controls the brightness level for the job.
 The options range from Lightest , which makes the job 15% lighter to Darkest , which makes the job 15% darker.
 Brightness is generally used to make last-minute adjustments to the job after proofing.
 By changing the Brightness setting, you can control how light or dark your output will appear.

-Contrast Controls the difference between the light tones and the dark tones in your image.
+Parameter Option Description Contrast Controls the difference between the light tones and the dark tones in your image.
 The options range from Less , which makes the job 10% lighter to More , which makes the job 10% darker.
-Contrast is generally used to make last- minute adjustments to the job after proofing.
+Contrast is generally used to make last-minute adjustments to the job after proofing.
 By adjusting the Contrast setting, you can control the difference between the light tones and the dark tones in your image.

-Parameter Option Description Gradation Contains a list of gradation tables that were created in the CX print server Gradation Tool window.
+Gradation Contains a list of gradation tables that were created in the CX print server Gradation Tool window.
 Each gradation table contains specific settings for brightness, contrast, and color balance.
 Provides the following options: None-Applies maximum dry ink coverage.
 This is the default setting.
 Cool-Makes blue tones appear clearer.
 Lively-Increases the color saturation.
 Saturated-Increases the strength (chroma or purity).
 Sharp-Increases the contrast.
 Warm-Sets the hues in the low densities to a bright reddish color.
 When you select your predefined gradation table, your job is adjusted according to the specific table's settings.
 GCR Conserves toner by replacing the gray component (CMY) of pixels with black toner.
 Selecting Normal gives you a smoother image quality.
 Selecting High , gives you a less smooth image quality (adds black into flesh tones).
 The gray component replacement also prevents the consequences of excessive toner buildup, such as flaking and cracking, or the "curling" effect that may occur when printing transparencies.
 While the gray component of each color is replaced by black, there is no change in the color quality of the printed image.
 Print grays using black dry toner Prints RGB gray text, images, and graphics with black toner only.
 This option makes the blacks richer and darker.
-You can select from the following: For text For text and graphics For text, graphics, and images In addition, you can Apply only when R, G, B values are the same.
-Color Flow Use Embedded ICC profile Provides source profiles from different sources, such as digital cameras, the Internet, and scanners common RGB color spaces.
+You can select from the following: For textFor text and graphicsFor text, graphics, and images In addition, you can Apply only when R, G, B values are the same.

+Parameter Option Description Color Flow Use Embedded ICC profile Enables you to use the embedded ICC profile included in the original file.
 Note: If you select the Use Embedded ICC profile option and the file does not contain an embedded source profile, the CX print server uses the default source profiles.
 CMYK source profile Enables you to select a CMYK source profile.